 These vary from submarines to fully autonomous boats.
 Drones perform underwater imagery, sample retrieval, and many other tasks in water environments that are hazardous to humans.
 Common reasons for people being unable to do the work include depth and dangerous conditions.

 The most famous high-depth project is the exploration of the Titanic’s wreckage.
-Self deployed boats can be send out by the coast guard for un-manned rescue missions or to conduct environmental research.
+Self-deployed boats can be sent out by the coast guard for un-manned rescue missions or to conduct environmental research.

 Aerial Imagery Drones

 The vast majority of industry focus within the consumer drone market is on aircraft specializing in video broadcasting and photography.
 With the advancements in technology including nanotechnology, drones have more features than ever for less money than they cost before.
 The trend started as a home built copter based on hobby parts and DIY (Do-it-Yourself) airframes.